Estimated Taxes must be paid as you earn or receive income during the year, either through withholding or estimated tax payments using Form 1040-ES.

-If you had a tax liability for 2011, you may have to pay estimated tax for 2012.
+If you had a tax liability for last year, you may have to pay estimated tax for this year.

 - You expect to owe at least $1,000 in tax for 2011 after subtracting your withholding and credits.